leon340/song-mood/README.md

 The goal of this analysis was to find the average tempo/loudness of average songs, sad songs, and happy songs.
 The average tempo over all tracks in the dataset as well as the average loudness served as a middle ground for the sentiment prediction.
-Then, averages of the same measures were taken over tracks only above or below certain valences in order to assess the average tempo and loudness of happy songs and sad songs.
+Then, averages of the same measures were taken over tracks only above or below certain valences in order to assess the average tempo and loudness of happy and sad songs.
 A regression analysis was conducted on the resulting (valence, average tempo) and (valence, average loudness) pairs.
 The two regression equations obtained from this analysis each provide estimates of the sentiment of the song given its tempo or average loudness.